dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 About the interaction pane
 --------------------------

-The debugger’s interaction pane provides a prompt (where you can enter Dylan expressions and definitions for execution.
+The debugger's interaction pane provides a prompt (where you can enter Dylan expressions and definitions for execution.
 The prompt is a question mark (*?* ).